wazuh/wazuh-documentation/source/user-manual/api/queries.rst

        "error": 0
     }

-Getting agents with an id higher than ``007`` that run on *Windows* or whose operating system major version is either 14 or 18:
+Getting agents with an ID higher than ``007`` that run on *Windows* or whose operating system major version is either 14 or 18:

 .. code-block:: console